rtm/upward/README.md

 Upward is a JavaScript framework for synchronizing data through your application.
-It works by introducing an `Upwardable` object which represents the watched state of an object, and `upwardified` functions which take upwardable objects and know how to re-invoke themselves when they change.
+It works by introducing an `Upwardable` object which represents a value which can propagate changes upwards, and and `upwardified` functions which take upwardable arguments and know how to re-invoke themselves when they change.

+"Upward" is an acronym for "Upward Propagation With ARgument Detection", if you insist.

 ### Introduction